gvisoc/rpm-systemd-hw/readme.md

 3. For further steps and check / improve portability, check [systemd unit packaging](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-managing_services_with_systemd-unit_files)

 ## Limitations
+The last update fixes some dependency security issues and also reduces the complexity of this repo by avoiding issues with SeLinux and environment files' permissions on service start.
 * No Java Tests (sorry).
 The focus of this repo is the RPM and systemd part.
 * No SSL JMX communications.
-This is not a *real* problem for this code because the `stop()` exposed operation has no parameters (hence no information had to be encrypted) and, regarding the authenticated execution, no one else than a system administrator should have access to the stop command or the machine to run `jconsole`.
-In other words, that problem has been left to the system administrators regarding users and permissions.
-No drama as any of them can always run kill.
+The `stop()` exposed operation has no parameters (hence no information had to be encrypted) and, regarding the authenticated execution through mTLS, it's out of the scope.
-* There is (a little) room for unexpected results when running similar code in a CI/CD pipeline or in a proper Red Hat Linux system, as the RPM was created in a Mac by installing `rpm` with Homebrew with `brew install rpm`.
-It should run OK, but please fill a bug if it doesn't.
-* The result was tested only in CentOS 7.
+* The result was tested in Fedora 34.
 * No further limitations other than those derived from the design itself, and Windows rpm building.
-Although not tested / explored, this last can be done with a Cygwin environment or similar, or even with Ubuntu for Windows if you have Windows 10.
+Although not tested / explored, this last can be done with a Cygwin, a WSL, or a "dev-environment-in-a-container" environment or similar.

 Feedback and pull requests are welcome.